peteroupc/peteroupc.github.io/randomfunc.md

 The code above implements the distribution _with replacement_.
 Implementing the distribution _without replacement_ is similar to implementing discrete weighted choice without replacement; the only change is to replace `AddItem(items, list[index])` with `AddItem(items, RNDNUMEXCRANGE(list[index], list[index + 1]))` in the pseudocode.

-<a id=Multinomial_Distribution></a>
-#### Multinomial Distribution

-The discrete weighted choice method can also be used to implement a _multinomial distribution_.
-This distribution models the number of times each of several mutually exclusive events happens among a given number of trials, where each event can have a separate probability of happening.
-The pseudocode below is of a method that takes two parameters: `trials`, which is the number of trials, and `weights`, which are the relative probabilities of each event.
-The method tallies the events as they happen and returns a list (with the same size as `weights`) containing the number of successes for each event.

-    METHOD Multinomial(trials, weights)
-        if trials < 0: return error
-        // create a list of successes
-        list = NewList()
-        i = 0
-        while i < size(weights)
-           AddItem(list, 0)
-           i = i + 1
-        end
-        i = 0
-        while i < trials
-            // Choose an index
-            index = DiscreteWeightedChoice(weights)
-            // Tally the event at the chosen index list[index] = list[index] + 1
-            i = i + 1
-        end
-        return list
-    END METHOD

 <a id=Continuous_Weighted_Choice></a>
 ### Continuous Weighted Choice